 If you own a Liene PixCut S1, you already have an app: Liene Photo.
-It ships as the official companion, covers the basics, and works fine for casual use.
+It covers the basics, and works fine for casual use.
 StixCut is a different kind of tool - one built around a different set of priorities.
 This article lays out where the two diverge and where each one has a genuine edge.

 Neither app is right for everyone.
 The goal here is to be accurate, not promotional.